ghi-electronics/Docs/brainpad/courses/programming/csharp/variables_and_nested_statements.md

 ```
 public void BrainPadSetup() {
     for(int i = 1; i <= 10; i++) {
-        BrainPad.Display.DrawTextAndShowOnScreen(10, 10, i.ToString());
+        BrainPad.Display.DrawNumberAndShowOnScreen(10, 10, i);

         //Pauses the BrainPad 1 second before contining the loop
         BrainPad.Wait.Seconds(1);
      }

      BrainPad.Display.DrawTextAndShowOnScreen(10, 10, "Finished");
 }
 ```
 ## Arrays
 Arrays are an excellent way to store many of the same data type into a single named varible.
 The array works well with *for loops* like we just learned previously.
 In the code examples below we show you how an array is declared and how it's intialized with values.

-An array of integers.
+An array of integers:

 ```
 int[] nummbers = { 4, 88, 34, 32, 23 };
 ```

-An array of Strings
+An array of strings:

 ```
 string[] names = { "Tom", "Bill", "Sally", "Greg", "Allen" };